CV-SALTS – Managing Salt and Nitrate in the California Central Valley

 The Executive Committee meets ten times per year.

-Chair: Debbie Webster, Central Valley Clean Water Association.
+Chair: Debbie Mackey, Central Valley Clean Water Association.

 Vice-Chair: Mike Wackman, San Joaquin County and Delta Water Quality Coalition